craftingforchrist/Web-Various/application-requirements/contentcreator.md

 - Must follow all Crafting For Christ Network Rules.
 - All commentary and audio must follow the Crafting For Christ Network Rules D.6.
 Discord Guidelines: Voice Channel Rules.
 - Must not portray the Crafting For Christ Network in a negative manner that could damage the servers reputation.

+Please note that this is a volunteer postion.